• Tickets &

 Filed Under: Game Recaps

-High Point and Gastonia will play the second game of this three-game series on Saturday night at Truist Point with first pitch scheduled for 6:35 p.m.
+High Point and Gastonia meet in the second game of the three-game series on Saturday at 6:35 p.m. at Truist Point.

 Filed Under: Game Recaps